Howard W. Carroll: Nonprofit work

 Caroll served on the board of directors of the Jewish United Fund, a trustee of the Michael Reese Health Trust, and an officer of the Weiss Memorial Hospital Foundation.
 He was involved in the creation of the North Shore Center for the Performing Arts, and served as the vice chairman of its nonprofit.

 Personal life

-Caroll married Edna Stagman (who adopted his surname upon marriage) Together they had two daughters, and were married for nearly 48 years before his death.
+Caroll married Eda Stagman (who adopted his surname upon marriage) Together they had two daughters, and were married for nearly 48 years before his death.

 Carroll was commonly referred to by the nickname "Howie".
 He lived in Rogers Park neighborhood of Chicago while serving in the state senate.
 After his 1998 U.S. congressional election loss, he moved to Chicago's northern suburbs.
 He lived first in Lake Bluff, then in Winnetka, and lastly in Highland Park, Illinois.

 Late in life, Carroll suffered from Alzheimer's disease and entered hospice care at the Auberage memory care community in Highland Park.
 He died there on October 1, 2021.